-Recent Site Selection Life Sciences Report contributor Don Van Dyke sent out a LinkedIn note about this excellent summary from Current Partnering of biopharma M&A in 2012, which also includes data going back to 2008.
+Recent Site Selection Life Sciences Report contributor Don Van Dyke sent out a LinkedIn note about from Current Partnering of biopharma M&A in 2012, which also includes data going back to 2008.

 Hines announced earlier this week the lease of 42,000 sq. ft.
 (3,902 sq. m.) at its landmark mixed-use CityCenterDC development to the national non-profit American Hospital Association, which was advised by Studley.
 With the execution of the new lease, the office buildings One and Two CityCenter are now just over 83-percent leased with additional pending commitments.

 "We determined early on that the newly constructed building infrastructure at CityCenterDC would be the best fit to meet the needs of our members and staff," said John Evans, AHA senior vice president and chief financial officer.